 In 2017, My Happy Sad Mummy was included in the NSW Premier Reading Challenge List.

-I am soon to engage in writing a middle grade novel about mental illness, as well as working on a light hearted, humorous junior fiction chapter book series – Pet Sitters – which is aimed at early primary age readers.
+I am soon to engage in writing a middle grade novel about mental illness, as well as a light hearted, humorous Picture Book called Dear Santa.
+Down the track, this book will also be available as a children’s Picture Book App.